buffer/thug/doc/source/logging.rst

 URL analysis results saved in MAEC 1.1 format.
 Please note that all the resources downloaded during the URL analysis are saved in the log directory based on their Content-Type for convenience.
-Moreover if MongoDB is installed the information you can see in this directory are saved in the database instance too.
+Moreover if MongoDB is installed the information you can see in this directory are saved in the database instance as well.